 FRAC DADDY (Post Position 1—Morning Line Odds 30-1): Wasn’t expected to do much heading into the Kentucky Derby and his 16th place finish there doesn’t suggest that he’ll have anything in the Belmont he didn’t show there.
 Not much interest even at the price.

-FREEDOM CHILD: Looked impressive in winning the Peter Pan Stakes at Belmont punching his ticket for the Belmont Stakes.
+FREEDOM CHILD (Post Position 2—Morning Line Odds 8-1) : Looked impressive in winning the Peter Pan Stakes at Belmont punching his ticket for the Belmont Stakes.
 His connections had hoped to run him in the Kentucky Derby but a poor run in the Wood Memorial put the kibosh on those plans.
 Could play into an interesting storyline if things break right in the Preakness—last November Freedom Child finished second behind Kentucky Derby winner Orb in a maiden race at Aqueduct.
 Finishing third in that maiden race was Revolutionary, who also finished third in the 2013 Kentucky Derby.
-All three horses could potentially be in the Belmont Stakes field.
+All three horses are in the Belmont Stakes field.